 Start of the project ZOE - Zoonoses Emergence across Degraded and Restored Forest Ecosystems.

-What are the relations between biodiversity loss and the risk of zoonoses, that is, the transmission of diseases between animals and humans?
-How can we create synergies between holistic approaches to health and biodiversity conservation to reduce the risk of zoonoses emergence?
-And what is the role and impact of human behaviour in increasing or reducing risks, for example, by altering forest ecosystems through the expansion of agriculture and urbanisation?
+What are the links between biodiversity loss and the risk of transmission of disease carriers between animals and humans, so-called zoonoses?
+How can synergies be created between holistic approaches to health and biodiversity conservation to reduce the risk of future zoonotic disease outbreaks?
+What role does human behaviour play in relation to the use of forests, such as deforestation due to agricultural expansion and urbanization?

-These are some of the guiding questions of the EU Horizon-Europe project ZOE, which are being addressed by an interdisciplinary consortium of 12 partner organisations working across geography, geobotany, ecology, virology, immunology, epidemiology, sociology, psychology, and science communication.
-The project is led by Jan Felix Drexler from the Institute for Virology at Charité – Universitätsmedizin Berlin and Nadja Kabisch from the Institute of Physical Geography and Landscape Ecology at Leibniz Universität Hannover.
-Over the next four years, the team will map biodiversity and land use/land cover changes from macro- to micro-scales and model disease risk.
-Moreover, it will develop social-cultural pathways to better understand changes in the relations between forest ecosystems, biodiversity, and disease emergence and to influence these dynamics positively.
-The consortium will work together with diverse case studies in Slovenia, Slovakia, Costa Rica, and Guatemala, to highlight the contextual complexities that are embedded into these social and ecological relations.
+The EU-funded Horizon Europe project ZOE is investigating these questions in an interdisciplinary consortium with 12 partner organizations from the fields of geography, geobotany, ecology, virology, immunology, epidemiology, sociology, psychology and science communication.
+Led by Jan Felix Drexler from the Institute of Virology at Charité – Universitätsmedizin Berlin and Nadja Kabisch from the Institute of Physical Geography and Landscape Ecology at Leibniz Universität Hannover, the team will spend the next four years mapping biodiversity and land use changes at macro and micro levels (from satellite images to microorganisms) and modeling disease risks.
+Furthermore, the project will identify social and cultural pathways to better understand the interactions between changes in forest ecosystems, biodiversity and disease development and to positively influence these relationships.
+The consortium will examine case studies in Slovenia, Slovakia, Costa Rica and Guatemala to demonstrate the complexity of ecological and social interactions in diverse local contexts.

 Prof. Kerstin Krellenberg and the Urban Studies Working Group will contribute particularly to the development and implementation of the project´s trans- and interdisciplinary methodology: through a literature review on the drivers and mechanisms of relations; the co-creative development of context-specific methods to assess risk perception, vulnerabilities, and coping and adaptation practices in the case studies; as well as through a series of workshops to strengthen the resilience of local actors and reduce health risk and biodiversity loss.